pdy/FollyScopeGuard/README.md

 # What is diffrent

-Building is simplify to just 'make'.
+Building is simplified to just 'make'.
-Some headers are merged or removed in order to minimaze files number.
+Some headers are merged or removed in order to reduce files number.

-# What I didn't change
+# What I is not changed

 Unit tests.
 Module needs to keep exact same mechanics as in folly library, so I make sure, that unit tests in unchanged form, passes.